tommy1900/Path-Planning-Frenet-Frame-Optimal-Trajectory-Generation-JMT/README.md

      d_BC.clear();
      double t_f =  (path_horizon - (gone_path+predict_horizon))*0.02; // maintain the total time to be 5 sec
 ```
-Where the predict horizon here work like a buffer for the selecting for new trajectory process.
+Where the predict_horizon here works like a buffer for the selecting for new trajectory process.
 Once the old path reaches the replan timestamp, we need some time to replan a new one and send it to the next waypoints collector right?
-So instead of plannig for the trajectory starting right now, we plan for the trajectory 400ms later( I pick predict horizon to be 20 steps).
-To get the information of the car states, we use the trajectory(polynomial coefficients) we generated from last iteration.
-(Details of the calculation in the trajectory.h file, all just straight froward math)
+So instead of planning for the trajectory starting right now, we prepare for the trajectory 400ms later( I pick the predict_horizon to be 20 steps).
+To get the information of the car states, we use the trajectory(polynomial coefficients) we generated from the last iteration.
+(Details of the calculation in the trajectory.h file, all just straight forward math)

 ## Lateral Trajectory Generation
 We can get starting states from the last trajectory (mentioned above), and the variables we can play around is the travel duration and final lane position.
-So, 3 lane change options and a iteration loop to try different travel duration from 1.5 seconds to 4.6 sec (4.6 come from 5 sec - 0.4(replan steps) - 0.4(predict buffer), and I use 1.5 as the minimum travel time to avoid fast lane change maneuvers).
+So, three lane change options and an iteration loop to try different travel duration from 1.5 seconds to 4.6 sec (4.6 come from 5 sec - 0.4(replan steps) - 0.4(predict buffer), and I use 1.5 as the minimum travel time to avoid fast lane change maneuvers).
 Then push all resulted trajectory into the set corresponding to the lane number.
-The trajectory generation function is the same process for Jerk Minimize Trajectory(JMT) since we know the end location, so we have 6 boundary condition ready to form a quintic polynimial.
-The cost for each trajectory is: Integral of jerk over time + total time spent + total distance traveled^2
+The trajectory generation function is the same process for Jerk Minimize Trajectory(JMT) since we know the end location, so we have six boundary condition ready to form a quintic polynomial.
+The cost for each trajectory is: Integral of the jerk over time + total time spent + total distance traveled^2

 ```cpp
    vector<double> lanes = {2., 6., 9.5};
    vector<vector<Traj>> lateralTrajs(3);